-Located in the Beeson University Center, the Information Center serves as a storehouse of information about the many and varied activities happening on the University campus.
-The University Calendar is maintained in the Information Center and can be accessed through the Samford University Web site.
+Located in the Beeson University Center, the HUB is the 24/7 service center for campus.
+It serves as a storehouse of information about the many and varied activities happening on the University campus.
+The University Calendar is maintained in the HUB and can be accessed through the Samford University Web site.
+The number for the HUB is (205) 726-2407.